Triplet correlations in superconductor/antiferromagnet heterostructures: dependence on type of antiferromagnetic ordering: Introduction

 At the same time, the N\'eel triplet correlations exhibit significant differences from conventional triplet correlations induced by the proximity effect in S/F heterostructures.
 Unlike in S/F heterostuctures, the amplitude of the N\'eel triplet correlations is highly sensitive to the value of the chemical potential (filling factor) in the material in which they are induced.
 Deviations from half filling suppress the amplitude of the N\'eel triplets for a given value of the antiferromagnet exchange field \cite{Bobkov2022}.
+In particular, if the antiferromagnetic exchange field $h$ is small with respect to the chemical potential $\mu$, the N\'eel triplets are of the order of $h/\mu \ll 1$.
+In with case they can be disregarded and any triplet correlations, both short-range and long-range, can only be of conventional type and are only produced if the S/AF interface is uncompemsated \cite{Fyhn2022_1,Salamone2024}.

 Depending on the value of the filling factor, the N\'eel triplets can be mainly interband (near half-filling) or intraband (far from half-filling) \cite{Bobkov2023_impurities}.
 This distinction leads to a qualitatively different response of the N\'eel triplet correlations to nonmagnetic impurities: near half-filling they are suppressed by impurities, whereas far from half-filling they remain robust \cite{Bobkov2022,Bobkov2023_impurities,Bobkova2024_neel_review}.
 Moreover, all the physics of S/AF heterostructures is crucially sensitive to the value of the filling factor.
 In particular, the dependence of the critical temperature of S/AF heterostructures with canted AFs on the canting angle is opposite near half-filling and far from half-filling \cite{Chourasia2023}, the same applies to the magnetic anisotropy in S/AF heterostructures with SOC \cite{Bobkov2023_anisotropy}, to possibility to form Andreev bound states at single nonmagnetic impurities, which also depends on the filling factor \cite{Bobkov2024_singleimp}.